sbabic/swupdate/doc/source/sw-description.rst

 	)

-SWUpdate will internally generate a script that will be passed to the U-Boot handler for adjusting the environment.
+SWUpdate will internally generate a script that will be passed to the bootloader handler for adjusting the environment.

+For backward compatibility with previously built .swu images, "uboot "group name is still relevant (as an alias).

 Board specific settings
 -----------------------